KoboldAI/KoboldAI-Client/readme.txt

 color support enabled.
 On Windows 10, you can enable color support by lanching the registry editor and adding the REG_DWORD key VirtualTerminalLevel to Computer\HKEY_CURRENT_USER\Console and setting its value to 1.

+[ENABLE GPU FOR SUPPORTED VIDEO CARDS]

+1. Install NVidia CUDA toolkit from https://developer.nvidia.com/cuda-10.2-download-archive
+2. Visit PyTorch's website(https://pytorch.org/get-started/locally/) and select Pip under "Package" and your version of CUDA under "Compute Platform" (I linked 10.2) to get the pip3 command.
+3. Copy and paste pip3 command into command prompt to install torch with GPU support

+Be aware that when using GPU mode, inference will be MUCH faster but if your GPU doesn't have enough VRAM to load the model it will crash the application.